-The docs folder will contain all of the files used to build the documentation.
+The does folder will contain all of the files used to build the documentation.
 Make sure you add everything in this directory to git.

 The dist folder will contain all of the generated documentation.
-These files should not be in git as they are reproducible, see Build Documentation
+These files should not be in git as they are reproducible, see Build Documentation mkdir -p docs